2016 Silk Way Airlines Antonov An-12 crash: Investigation

 As stated above, the crew made a decision to conduct a takeoff with inoperative engine #3.
 Most probably, this decision had been made considering that at the Dwyer AD there were no conditions necessary for the engine overhaul or change.
 During the takeoff run no crew reports related to the abnormal engine #3 operation were recorded.
 Thus, the aircraft takeoff run was conducted with the unfeathered propeller of the inoperative engine #3 which caused a significant negative thrust development and inhibited the speed increase.
 This conclusion is also proved by the mathematical model made by Antonov State Company.
 According to Antonov State Company conclusion, the model results that more accurately meet the recorded aircraft trajectory parameters are the results of the scenario when there is no autofeathering of the engine #3 propeller as an answer to the reverse thrust alert.
-The engine #3 propeller turns into with the negative thrust development which increases as the speed increases.
+The engine #3 propeller turns into windmilling (i.e. it continues to spin because air flows over the blades, even though the engine is off) with the negative thrust development which increases as the speed increases.
 The situation was caused by not setting the engine #3 throttle control lever to 40±2 degrees temperature mode.
 Moreover, according to Antonov State Company conclusion, it should be assumed that the propeller of engine #3 (inoperative engine) was not latched to the flight stop.

 During the takeoff run, the unfeathered propeller created the maximum negative thrust which made the takeoff impossible.
 The available data do not provide the opportunity to precisely determine the reason why during the takeoff run, the crew did not increase the engine #3 rpm up to the values more than the ground idle.
 The most probable reason may be the increase of the turbine outlet temperature of engine #3 above the maximum allowable taxiing limit.
 Probably, the crew was afraid that the increase of the inoperative engine rpm may cause the recurrent increase of the turbine outlet temperature above the allowable limit.